-Spicy chocolate truffles have been growing in popularity over the years, and for good reason.
-These Mayan Chocolate Truffles totally fit the bill, with their sweet and spicy combination that's incredibly delicious.
+Mexican chocolate truffles -- and spicy chocolate truffles in general -- have been growing in popularity over the years.
+These Mayan Chocolate Truffles are a sweet and spicy combination that's incredibly delicious.

 They were gone almost as quickly as I set the platter down on the table.
-I love when that happens — as long as I get my share, that is.
+I love when that happens -- as long as I get my share, that is.

-I was going to decorate the truffles with white chocolate, but the red sugar in the pantry caught my eye.
+I was going to decorate the Mexican chocolate truffles with white chocolate, but the red sugar in the pantry caught my eye.

 Enjoy every last one of these spicy chocolate truffles!

-Our Mexican Food Fest Menu:
+Our Mexican Food Fest Menu

-- Mexican Chopped Salad with Honey-Chipotle Lime Dressing
+Mexican Chopped Salad with Honey-Chipotle Lime Dressing

 * Please note that the majority of the prep time is refrigeration time.

-Remove 12-ounces of the chocolate and place it in a medium-sized mixing bowl.
+- Remove 12 ounces of the chocolate and place it in a medium-sized mixing bowl.
 Set aside.

-In a medium-sized saucepan, scald the cream with the vanilla.
+- In a medium-sized saucepan, scald the cream with the vanilla.
 Tiny bubbles will appear on the edges of the pan, and it should be very hot, but not boiling.

-Pour the hot cream over the 12-ounces of chocolate and let stand for 4 minutes.
+- Pour the hot cream over the 12-ounces of chocolate and let stand for 4 minutes.
 Use a spoon to stir to blend and set aside.
 This mixture is called ganache.
 Gently stir in the cayenne and cinnamon.
 Let it come to room temperature, cover with plastic wrap and chill in the refrigerator until it becomes completely firm, at least 6 hours.

-Using a fork, carefully dip each truffle into the melted chocolate to coat it evenly and place them on the other parchment covered baking sheet.
+- Using a fork, carefully dip each truffle into the melted chocolate to coat it evenly and place them on the other parchment covered baking sheet.
 You can use a small knife to help you remove the covered truffle from the fork.
 The truffles will set at room temperature.
 If desired, sprinkle them with red sugar when they are about halfway set.